borkarchetan/JOKER/Core Java/15Generics/Questions.md

-Sure, I'll format the answers with the hyphen and the appropriate spacing for better readability:

 **1. How do generics enhance type safety in Java?**
    - Generics enhance type safety in Java by enabling compile-time type checking.
 They allow you to specify the type of elements that a collection or method can work with.
 This ensures that you cannot add or retrieve elements of the wrong type from collections, reducing the risk of runtime errors and class cast exceptions.